ogs22/cookbook/glossary/amplitude.md

-The size of the maximum displacement from the 'normal' position, when periodic motion is taking place.
-For instance, the height of a set of waves, or the distance a pendulum is swinging.
+The size of the maximum displacement from the ’normal’ position, when periodic motion is taking place.
+For instance, the height of a set of waves above normal sea level, or the distance a pendulum is swinging from its rest position.